Salt Lake West Side Stores: Post Twenty-Four

 Without a doubt, this incident had a chilling effect on the approximately 250 African Americans living in Utah territory.
 Utah was not a slave state before the Civil War (although it did have a law allowing for slavery in the territory) and wished to stay above the fray in the national slavery debates.
 Nevertheless, with this action, it was made abundantly clear that 1883 Salt Lakers held the same deep-seated racial biases very much that had inflicted the rest of the nation.

-African Americans were central figures to Utah’s economic, political, social, and cultural landscape.
+African Americans contributed much to Utah’s economic, political, social, and cultural landscape.

 As you can see, Utah has a diverse and complex history.
-African Americans were however central figures to Utah’s economic, political, social, and cultural landscape.
-In our next post, we will continue to discuss the African American community in and around Salt Lake’s old West Side.
+African Americans were however contributors to Utah’s economic, political, social, and cultural landscape.
+In our next post, we will continue to discuss the African American community, in the next century, in and around the Pioneer Park nieghborhood.

-Interactive Activity: Listen to the podcast found by clicking on the below link where Brad Westwood interviews Dr. Paul Reeve (University of Utah professor of history) about nineteenth-century Mormonism’s African American members.
-Reeve also speaks about his book Religion of a Different Color: Race and the Mormon Struggle for Whiteness (Oxford University Press, 2015) where he considers Mormons and whiteness within the broader 19th century American society.
+Interactive Activites: Explore the 1619 Project developed by The New York Times Magazine which “aims to reframe the country’s history by placing the consequences of slavery and the contributions of black Americans at the very center of the United States.”
+Listen also to the Speak Your Piece podcast of Dr. Paul Reeve (University of Utah professor of history) speaking to host Brad Westwood about Mormonism’s nineteenth-century African American members.
+Reeve also speaks about his book Religion of a Different Color: Race and the Mormon Struggle for Whiteness (Oxford University Press, 2015) where he considers Mormons and ideas about whiteness within the broader 19th century American society.
 Speak Your Piece: A Podcast about Utah’s History.